Regular ticket : 16 euros

 About the exhibition

-From October 14, 2025 to March 1, 2026, the Musée national Picasso-Paris will present an exhibition dedicated to the work of Philip Guston, on the first floor and the basement of the Hôtel Salé.
-Designed around Guston's drawings in response to Philip Roth's book Our Gang, the exhibition will highlight the links between Guston's painting and the satirical, cartoonish verve of his drawings inspired by President Nixon and his administration.
+From October 14, 2025, to March 1st, 2026, the Musée national Picasso-Paris will present an exhibition dedicated to the work of Philip Guston on the ground floor and basement of the hôtel Salé.
+Conceived around Guston's drawings inspired by Philip Roth's book Our Gang, the exhibition will highlight the links between Guston's painting and the satirical, caricatural verve of his drawings inspired by President Nixon and his administration.

-In the early 1920s, Philip Guston was expelled from art school in Los Angeles for producing satirical images of the teaching staff.
-For him, art was always a tool in the fight against authority figures.
-His first works, depicting the exactions committed by members of the KKK, were vandalized by hooded men during their public exhibition.
+In the late 1920s, Philip Guston was expelled from art school in Los Angeles for producing satirical images of one of the programs offered there.
+Art would always be a tool for him in his fight against authority figures.
+His early works, which depicted the abuses committed by members of the Ku Klux Klan, were vandalized by members of the “Red Squad” during a public exhibition.

-At the end of the sixties, after having been one of the protagonists of the New York School and of the first American abstract avant-garde, he caused a scandal by returning to comic-book-inspired figuration.
+At the end of the 1960s, after being one of the leading figures of the New York School, the first American abstract avant-garde movement, he caused a scandal by returning to figurative art inspired by comic books.

-In 1969, Philip Roth, a writer at odds with the New York literary scene, moves in only a few houses away from Guston's studio.
-The writer had just begun working on a satirical book about President Nixon and his entourage (Our Gang).
-Guston produced over 80 drawings that echoed Roth's text.
-Their style and iconography are inspired by the plates from Songes et mensonges de Franco, drawn in 1937 by Picasso, by the political causticity of George Grosz's drawings for Americana magazine in the 1930s, and by the wry humor of George Harriman's plates, which he admired in American daily newspapers.
+In 1969, Philip Roth, a writer who had broken with the New York literary scene, moved into a house a few doors down from Guston's studio.
+In 1971, the writer be working on a satirical novel featuring President Nixon and his entourage (Our Gang).
+Guston produced more than 200 drawings that echoed Roth's text.
+Their style and iconography were inspired by Picasso's 1937 illustrations for Songes et mensonges de Franco, the political causticity of George Grosz's drawings for Americana magazine in the 1930s, and the biting humor of George Harriman's cartoons, which he admired in American newspapers.

-The exhibition is supported by the Philip Guston Foundation and the artist's Musa Mayer daughter, who have entrusted the museum with the entire Nixon's drawings series, as well as a number of previously unseen works.
+The Guston Foundation and the artist's daughter, Musa Mayer, are generously supporting the exhibition and entrusting the museum with the entire series of Nixon drawings as well as a number of previously unseen works.

-The exhibition was also generously supported by François Xavier de Mallmann and Renée McKee.
+The exhibition also benefited from the generous support of François Xavier de Mallmann and Renée McKee

 CURATION OF THE EXHIBITION